 + Dr. Victor Der

-Dr. Victor Der joined the Global CCS Institute in May 2011 and is general manager for North American operations.
+Dr. Victor Der was formerly with the Global CCS Institute as general manager for North American operations.
 Prior to joining the institute, Dr. Der worked at the U.S. Department of Energy (DO E) for over 37 years, retiring as the assistant secretary (acting) for fossil energy.
 Dr. Der has led the Office of Fossil Energy in the areas of clean coal, carbon capture and storage, oil and gas research and development, and the Strategic Petroleum Reserve.
 He had served in various prior capacities at DOE including the principal deputy for fossil energy and deputy assistant secretary for clean coal and CCS.
 Dr. Der is also the former chair of the Carbon Sequestration Leadership Forum (CSLF) Policy Group, and had also served as the Chair of the CSLF Technical Group.
 Dr. Der’s prior work includes NASA’s Apollo 15 moon mission project and the National Oceanic and Atmospheric Administration program on modelling the upper atmospheric density.
 He holds a B.Sc., M.Sc. and PhD in mechanical engineering from the University of Maryland and serves on the advisory board of the University of Maryland’s Energy Research Center.

 + Dr. John Grace